stunmuffin/File_Data_Recovery/README.md

 Logging: Provides detailed logging of the recovery process, including successful and failed operations.
 Use this tool to efficiently recover lost or accidentally deleted files while maintaining their original structure and organization.

-# No external packages are required for this script
+"# No external packages are required for this script"